charlicruz/A_numerical_workflow_for_fixed-point_CNN_deployment_on_FPGA/README.md

-#  A numerically workflow for fixed-point CNN deployment on FPGA — Reproducibility Repository
+#  A numerical workflow for fixed-point CNN deployment on FPGA — Reproducibility Repository

 This repository guides the manuscript submitted to *Array* and provides the code and projects required to reproduce the main results:
 (i) MATLAB floating-point baseline, (ii) MATLAB fixed-point profiling/conversion, (iii) Vitis HLS C simulation and RTL/C co-simulation (cycle/latency reports), and (iv) Vivado synthesis/implementation (resource utilization reports).